-Any commercial premises discharging liquid trade waste to Council's sewer system is required to seek approval to do so under the Local Government Act 1993.
-Liquid trade waste means all liquid waste, other than sewage of a domestic nature.
+Liquid trade waste is any discharge to a sewerage system other than domestic waste from a hand wash basin, shower, bath or toilet.
+Any commercial or industrial premises discharging liquid trade waste to Council's sewer system is required to seek approval to do so under the Local Government Act 1993.

 Liquid trade waste includes, but is not limited to, liquid waste from:

 - business/commercial premises (e.g. beautician, florist, hairdresser, hotel, motel, restaurant, butcher, service station, supermarket, dentist).

 - community/public premises (including craft club, school, college, university, hospital and nursing home).

 - trade activities (e.g. mobile carpet cleaner, mechanical repairers).

 - any commercial activities carried out at a residential premises.